Natural Depression Treatment

 - Exercise.
 For more immediate, symptomatic depression treatment, there is no better method than regular aerobic exercise.
 Numerous studies have demonstrated the efficacy of a daily workout for improving emotional health and boosting self confidence.
 I recommend thirty minutes of continuous activity, at least five days a week for best results.

 - Check your meds.
 Make sure you are not taking any over-the-counter or prescription medications that contribute to depression.
 Avoid all antihistamines, tranquilizers, sleeping pills and narcotics if you have any tendency toward depression.
-You should also be cautious about the use of recreational drugs, notably alcohol, cocaine, amphetamines, downers, marijuana and ecstasy.
+You should also be cautious about the use of recreational drugs, notably alcohol, cocaine, amphetamines, downers, cannabis and ecstasy.
 These substances may provide a temporary sense of relief, but are likely to intensify depression to dangerous levels if used regularly.

 - Cut caffeine.
 Addiction to coffee and other forms of caffeine often interferes with normal moods and can aggravate depression.